 Uber’s first error was failing to respond to sexual harassment complaints and then failing to properly investigate subsequent complaints.
 Handling a Sexual Harassment Investigation offers managers, supervisors and other HR personnel guidelines on how to respond to sexual harassment allegations and further outlines how to conduct a sexual harassment investigation.
 Specific attention is paid to employers’ legal and ethical responsibilities, privacy rights, and how to reach a fair and legal resolution.

 Terminating an employee is never easy.
 This may explain why Uber’s inexperienced managers failed to do so, even when there was clearly a need to let go of problematic employees.
 In this video, managers learn how to handle involuntary terminations and how do ensure they are carried out in a legal and ethical manner.
-In Managing Termination, managers also learn how to mitigate internal conflicts and residual damage in the workplace.
+In Discipline, Documentation, and Termination, managers also learn how to mitigate internal conflicts and residual damage in the workplace.

 As described in former Uber engineer Susan Fowler’s tell-all blog post, performance review season at Uber was far from fair or transparent.
 As Fowler explains, “Performance review season came around, and I received a great review with no complaints whatsoever about my performance.
 When I attempted to transfer [to a new team], I was told that my performance review and score had been changed after the official reviews had been calibrated, and so I was no longer eligible for transfer.”
 Worse yet, as Fowler further explains, when she asked that her review be changed back, her manager said that the new negative review “had no real-world consequences.”
 Fowler knew this was simply not true.
 So, what went wrong?
 While Uber’s approach to recruitment, interviews, and appraisals will likely become more apparent over the coming months, it is clear that at the very least the company’s approach to appraisals was highly arbitrary and arguably driven by subjective and biased criteria.
 To begin, eLeaP recommends What to Say When: Conducting Interviews and Appraisals.